Translations

 Saturday, 1/20/2024

-Moscow: morning low -11C (12.2F), daytime high -4C (24.8F).
-On another cloudy day, an unknown amount of snow add a new layer.
+Moscow: Morning low -11C (12.2F), daytime high -4C (24.8F).
+On another cloudy day, an unknown amount of snow added a new layer.
 When we lived in Russia, I enjoyed new snow, since it covered the dirty snow layer.
-Snow, made dirty from foot traffic, looks like sand.
+Snow, made dirty by foot traffic, looks like sand.

 Sunday, 1/21/2024

-Most, if not all, churches, in our area, were closed, due to the weather.
-Many churches, however, offer online participation, in worship.
+Most, if not all, churches in our area were closed due to the weather.
+Many churches, however, offer online services.

-Moscow: morning low -14C (6.8F), daytime high -10C (14.0F).
-The weather was mostly sunny, with no snow!
-This was the first day, in the eight-day period, that sun broke through the clouds.
+Moscow: Morning low -14C (6.8F), daytime high -10C (14.0F).
+The weather was mostly sunny with no snow!
+This was the first day in the eight-day period that the sun broke through the clouds.

-Preparing to shower, I noticed that the scab, on my “bionic” right heel, had bled again.
-Yesterday, I'd bandaged the scab and worn two pair of socks, thinking that I'd protected my heel.
+Preparing to shower, I noticed that the scab on my “bionic” right heel had bled again.
+Yesterday, I bandaged the scab and wore two pair of socks, thinking that I'd protected my heel.
 Apparently, I didn't.
-I didn't want to aggravate my heel, by putting on my boots and going outside.
+I didn't want to aggravate my heel by putting on my boots and going outside.

 Mrs. Appalachian Irishman and Molly both enjoyed their mostly couch potato lives.
 My wife focused on the countless women's college basketball games that were televised.